Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Numerical Results

 In Figure \ref{fig:plot_par_graetz_offstab} we present relative errors related to \textit{Offline-Only} stabilization.
-Also in the parabolic case this procedure does not perform well.
+Also in the parabolic case, this procedure does not perform well.
 Therefore an online stabilization is needed.

-As a matter of fact, one can see in Figure \ref{fig:plot_par_graetz_onoffstab} that the trends for \textit{Offline-Online} stabilization seems a lot better than the previous strategy.
+As a matter of fact, one can see in Figure \ref{fig:plot_par_graetz_onoffstab} that the trends for \textit{Offline-Online} stabilization seem a lot better than the previous strategy.
 Besides the Clenshaw-Curtis quadrature rule, errors decrease along the dimension $N$.
+For the time-dependent cases we averaged the contribution in the testing set of the errors defined in \eqref{rel-error} where all the time instances are considered as components of the same high fidelity vector.
 Again, the best performance is given by the wPOD Monte-Carlo, where the following values are reached for $N=14$: $e_{y, 14} = 9.71 \cdot 10^{-7}$,$e_{p, 14}= 9.21 \cdot 10^{-7}$, and $e_{u, 14}=2.64 \cdot 10^{-7}$.

 Finally, in Table \ref{speed-par-g} we illustrate the performance of the speedup-index.
 All weighted algorithms performs similar: we compute an order of magnitude of $10^4$ reduced solution in the time of a FEM one.
 This efficiency is given by the nature of the space-time procedure, where each snapshot carries {all the time instances}, and the reduction is very effective.